Daily COVID-19 update: Mower County reports 5th death; school district weighs changing learning model - Albert Lea Tribune

 He said the district will likely maintain its current model of education unless it sees a spike in cases at the elementary level.

-Across the area, Faribault County on Tuesday reported two new cases, increasing its total cases to 147; Mower County reported one new case and has now had 1,344 cases; Steele County reported one new case and has now had 555 cases; and Waseca County reported eight new cases and has now had 722 cases.
+Across the area, Faribault and Steele counties on Tuesday reported no new cases, and Mower County reported two new cases and has now had 1,344 cases.
+Waseca County reported 33 new cases and has now had 722 cases.

 School board questions increased MSHSL fees for districts